deathworlders/online/content/books/deathworlders/chapter-97-we're-still-here.md

 “They were *Shakespearian!”*

 “So you been playin’ stupid games.
 Now it’s time ‘fer stupid prizes.
-Did I mention our newest tenants are *brownies?*”
+Did I mention our newest tenants are *brownies?”*

 “Ugh…”